LiminalCreations/aris-tutorial/README.md

 # ARIS Project Pilot (Neeley & Guerrero, 2022)

-A bookdown version of our proposal
+Welcome!
+This is a bookdown version of our proposal to show you what a product looks like.